 Courses start in the winter semester 1995/96

 Courses began only a few weeks after inauguration with 93 students enrolled in three majors in European Integration and Journalism.
-Right after starting with the operation on-campus Danube University Krems implemented further innovations in the Austrian academic landscape; i.a. in September 1997, when the university was entitled to award the new academic degree Master of Advanced Studies.
+Right after starting with the operation on-campus Danube University Krems implemented further innovations in the Austrian academic landscape; i.a. in September 1997, when the university was entitled to award the then novel academic degree Master of Advanced Studies.
 One month later, the first Austrian master‘s degrees were awarded in the presence of the Science Minister, Caspar Einem.
-This was followed in 1998 by the first Master of Business Administration (MBA) was awarded for the first time in Austria.
+1998 the graduation title Master of Business Administration (MBA) was awarded for the first time in Austria.

 Despite being a publicly funded university, Danube University Krems aligned itself with modern governance and management structures.
 It operated like a business, hired staff in compliance with national labour regulations, implemented management by objectives and officially reported its activities in the first financial report delivered by an Austrian university.
 In this way Danube University Krems demonstrated its pioneering role with respect to university administration, too, and was at the forefront of the push for full legal capacity for universities, which in the meantime has been implemented.
 Many of the principles outlined in the “Federal Law on the University for Continuing Education Krems” have since been incorporated into the University Act 2002.

 The following years laid the path to thrive in research and teaching in order to develop at a level of high quality: In 2004, the former “University Center for Further Studies” - renamed “University for Continuing Education” – was deservedly awarded official status as Austria’s 22nd public university, thus obtaining the right to appoint professors and firmly establish its scientific reputation.

 2014, Danube University Krems was given the right to award doctorates.
 Their first two PhD studies were accredited by the Agency for Quality Assurance and Accreditation Austria, AQ-Austria for short, in spring 2015.
 Additionally Danube University Krems’ quality management system was certified by AQ-Austria.